ReneeFranzwa/careers.edsurge.com/_posts/2015-07-01-reporting-fellowship.md

 ##Fellowship Terms:##

-This will be a six-month, 30 hours per week opportunity with competitive pay in our Burlingame, CA office.
-We will accept and review applications on a rolling basis until the two positions are filled.
+This will be a full-time opportunity with competitive pay in our Burlingame, CA office.
+We will accept and review applications on a rolling basis until the position is filled.

 <!--musthaves-->